lib-static/howto/howtos/pushpullchanges.md

 title: How To Push and Pull Commits to a Repository (GitHub Desktop Edition)
 ---

-When you make edits with your code, either online or in your text editor, you will be prompted to commit your changes.
-Think of it as "saving" your changes.
-These changes can be viewed by everyone in your collaborative group, if you have one, by *pushing* these changes to your GitHub. *Pulling* changes means that you are "downloading" commits made by someone else or from another source so that you can view them.
+When you edit your code online or in your text editor, you will be prompted to "commit" your changes -- think of this as "saving" your changes.

+These changes can be viewed by everyone in your collaborative group, if you have one, by *pushing* them changes to your GitHub.
+In comparison, *pulling* changes means that you are *downloading* commits made by someone else or from another source so that you can view them.

-### Committing Changes with GitHub Desktop
+### Step 1: Committing changes with GitHub desktop

-1. After you've made some edits and changes with your code, you will see all of your changes in a sidebar in GitHub Desktop.

-2. This sidebar will show whether these edits consisted of deleting a file, modifying a file, or adding a file based on the icon next to each change.
+After you've edited your code, you will see all of your changes in a sidebar in GitHub Desktop.
+The icon located next to each change indicates whether these edits consisted of deleting a file, modifying a file, or adding a file.

-3. Before committing your changes, you will have to add a summary to your commit.
-This way, team members can know the change that was made.
+Before committing your changes, you will have to describe them so others know what changed:

-4. Commit the change
+- Type a brief title describing the changes you just made in the first text box
+- If necessary, use the second text box to add a more detailed description

+After adding a description, select the "Commit to master" button.

 {% include bootstrap/figure.md img="/github/github_commitbaseupload.png" caption="Performing a Commit" alt="Commit action sidebar and adding a commit summary" %}

 ### Pushing Changes to GitHub